nearit/Android-SDK/docs/user-profilation.md

 # User profiling

 NearIT creates an anonymous profile for every user of your app.
-You can choose to add data to user profiles.
-This data will be available inside recipes and will allow to create user targets.
+You can choose to add data to user profile.
+This data will be available inside recipes to allow the creation of user targets.

 ## Send user-data to NearIT